amaiasagasti/UrbanPleasantnessEventfulness/README.md

 ## ARAUS-extended dataset
 ARAUS-extended dataset is a more comprehensive version of the <a href="https://github.com/ntudsp/araus-dataset-baseline-models">ARAUS dataset</a>.

-ARAUS-extended is formed by the same 25440 augmented urban soundscape audios (organised in 5 train-validation folds and one testing fold) found in ARAUS original dataset.
+ARAUS-extended contains the same 25440 augmented urban soundscape audios (organised in 5 train-validation folds and one testing fold) found in ARAUS original dataset.
 Additionally, it includes another testing fold created with 25 real urban soundscapes recordings downloaded from the <a href="#https://freesound.org/">Freesound sound library</a>.
+We refer to this fold as <i>fold-Fs</i>.

-While the original ARAUS dataset includes a set of acoustic and psychoacoustic features, ARAUS-extended contains these same features along with two additional feature sets: signal processing features and a set of CLAP embeddings.
-This repository contains the code necessary for reproducibility of the generation of ARAUS-extended dataset.
+While the original ARAUS dataset includes a set of acoustic and psychoacoustic features, ARAUS-extended contains these same features along with two additional feature sets: signal processing features (generated with <a href="https://essentia.upf.edu/freesound_extractor.html">FreesoundExtractor()</a> from Essentia's library) and a set of CLAP embeddings (generated with <a href="https://github.com/LAION-AI/CLAP">LAION-AI's CLAP</a> pre-trained model *630k-fusion-best.pt*).

-In this README file, and in the two <a href="#reference">reference</a> documents included above, we are refering to the three mentioned feature sets of ARAUS-extended dataset as:
-- *ARAUS features* to the acoustic and psychoacoustic features of ARAUS original dataset, based on the ISO-12913.
-- *Freesound features* to the signal processing features generated with <a href="https://essentia.upf.edu/freesound_extractor.html">FreesoundExtractor()</a> from Essentia's library.
-- *CLAP features* to the sound representations generated with <a href="https://github.com/LAION-AI/CLAP">LAION-AI's CLAP</a> pre-trained model *630k-fusion-best.pt* .
+Dataset: <a href="data/ARAUS_extended.csv">CSV version</a>, <a href="data/ARAUS_extended.json">JSON version</a>
+<p></p>
+<i>Fold-Fs</i>: <a href="data/fold_Fs.csv">CSV version, <a href="data/fold_Fs.json">JSON version</a>
+<p></p>
+This repository contains the code necessary for reproducibility of the generation of ARAUS-extended dataset --> <a href="src/scripts/dataset/dataset_Generate_features.py">Script</a> .

+## Models predicting Pleasantness and Eventfulness

+## Others

 ## Demo